Kentucky Kingdom: Ed Hart's return

 The park had a record 2017 season drawing more than 9,000 visitors a day during the summer peak.
 For the 2018 season, Scream Xtreme (a Zamperla Endeavour) replaced the Enterprise.
 Rock'n'Roller, a small Himalaya-style family ride was also added.
-A double feature for 5D Cinema (Happy Family & Journey 2: The Mysterious Island) was added, along with more cabanas for the wave pool, improved infrastructure such as new shade and additional seating installation.
+A double feature for 5-D Cinema (Happy Family & Journey 2: The Mysterious Island) was added, along with more cabanas for the wave pool, improved infrastructure such as new shade and additional seating installation.

 Kentucky Flyer, added in 2019, uses wooden track on a steel support structure.

 To celebrate the park's 5th anniversary upon its grand reopening in 2014, the Kentucky Flyer family wooden coaster was added for the 2019 season.
-Kentucky Flyer is manufactured by The Gravity Group from Cincinnati, Ohio, and takes riders of all ages through 1,288 feet of airtime hills and twists at a maximum speed of 35 mph.
+Kentucky Flyer is manufactured by The Gravity Group from Cincinnati, and takes riders of all ages through 1,288 feet of airtime hills and twists at a maximum speed of 35 mph.
 The coaster's construction was almost cancelled in late 2018, when on October 16, the Kentucky State Fair Board wouldn't allow the park to use half an acre of 20-acre expansion land, which was promised in the park's lease.
 The Fair Board claimed that they weren't able to allow the park to use the land, because expansion of the park involved talks with several landlord parties; Hart claimed that construction was halted due to an ongoing lawsuit that the park filed against the Fair Board because of parking issues.
 The next day, Kentucky Kingdom was granted permission to use the land, and the roller coaster's construction continued.

 In June 2019, Hart announced that HalloScream, a Halloween-themed event that was held at the park in the 1990s, would return in October 2019, to celebrate Kentucky Kingdom's 30th anniversary.
 Kentucky Kingdom had not held a Halloween-themed event at the park in ten years.
 The park employed a Louisville-based company, Oak Island Creative to produce HalloScream.
 In response to the COVID-19 pandemic, Kentucky Kingdom delayed its opening date for the 2020 season to early June instead of opening in late April, as originally scheduled.
 It was also announced that for the 2020 season, Kentucky Kingdom and Hurricane Bay would extend their operating hours.
 Kentucky Kingdom reopened on June 29 with new safety protocols and reduced admission prices.